 Amoebiasis: diarrhoea in the returning traveller.
 GP Factfile April 2014; UK/DIL/GFF/ 231/2014

 Risks of travelling with 'bargain insurance'.
-Journal of the British Global and Travel Health Association, 2013.
+Journal of the British Global and Travel Health Assoc., 2013.
 XXII p46.

 Early contraceptive implant removal.
 J Fam Plann Reprod Health Care, 2013 39 (3) 233

-Continental treatment for Irritable Bowel Syndrome?
-Journal of the British Global and Travel Health Association, 2012.
+Treatment for Irritable Bowel Syndrome?
+Journal of the British Global and Travel Health Assoc., 2012.
 XIX p43.